braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid.md

 ---
 nav_title: Liquid
-config_only: false
-layout: featured
 page_order: 0
+user_top_header: "Personalization Using Liquid Tags"
+user_top_text: "Braze can automatically substitute values from a given user into your messages.
+Put your expression inside of two sets of curly brackets to notify Braze that you'll be using an interpolated value.
+Inside of these brackets, any user values that you want to substitute must be surrounded by an additional set of brackets with a dollar sign in front of them."

+user_featured_title: "Popular Articles"
+user_featured_list:
+- name: Using Liquid
+  link: /docs/user_guide/personalization_and_dynamic_content/liquid/using_liquid/
+  fa_icon: fas fa-flask
+- name: Supported Personalization Tags
+  link: /docs/user_guide/personalization_and_dynamic_content/liquid/supported_personalization_tags/
+  fa_icon: fas fa-tag
+- name: Operators
+  link: /docs/user_guide/personalization_and_dynamic_content/liquid/operators/
+  fa_icon: fas fa-code

+user_menu_title: "More Articles"

+user_menu_list:

+- name: Filters
+  link: /docs/user_guide/personalization_and_dynamic_content/liquid/filters/
+  fa_icon: fas fa-filter
+- name: Advanced Filters
+  link: /docs/user_guide/personalization_and_dynamic_content/liquid/advanced_filters/
+  fa_icon: fas fa-cog
+- name: Setting Default Values
+  link: /docs/user_guide/personalization_and_dynamic_content/liquid/setting_default_values/
+  fa_icon: fas fa-table
+- name: Conditional Messaging Logic
+  link: /docs/user_guide/personalization_and_dynamic_content/liquid/conditional_logic/
+  fa_icon: fas fa-columns
+- name: Aborting Messages
+  link: /docs/user_guide/personalization_and_dynamic_content/liquid/aborting_messages/
+  fa_icon: fas fa-undo
 ---

-# Personalization Using Liquid Tags

 {% raw %}
-Braze can automatically substitute values from a given user into your messages.
-Put your expression inside of two sets of curly brackets to notify Braze that you'll be using an interpolated value.
-Inside of these brackets, any user values that you want to substitute must be surrounded by an additional set of brackets with a dollar sign in front of them.

 For example, if you include the following text in your message: `{{${first_name}}}`, the appropriate value from the user will be interpolated when the message is sent.
 If you would like to use the value of a custom attribute, you must add the namespace "custom_attribute" to the variable.
 For example, to use a custom attribute named "zip code", you would include `{{custom_attribute.${zip code}}}` in your message.